- Search for a Leaflet

 - If your child takes any mineral or vitamin supplements that contain iron or calcium, give these at a different time of day from risedronate.
 Leave a gap of at least 2 hours between giving risedronate and the supplement.

-- If your child takes antacids, give these at a different time of day from risedronate.
-Leave a gap of at least 2 hours between giving risedronate and the antacid.
+- If your child takes medicines for indigestion (antacids), give these at a different time of day from risedronate.
+Leave a gap of at least 2 hours between giving risedronate and these medicines.

 - Check with your doctor or pharmacist before giving any other medicines to your child.
 This includes herbal or complementary medicines.